-In recent years, 16 states have passed CBD-only laws, which legalize the possession and use of CBD products for specific qualifying condition.
+In recent years, 16 states have passed CBD-only laws, which legalize the possession and use of CBD products for a specific qualifying condition.
 However, this does not include cannabis products containing higher levels of THC.
 Those CBD-only laws often limit the legal possession and use of CBD products to children with epilepsy and some nerve and muscle afflictions.

 Trials For Qualifying Patients

 Alabama's laws allow CBD possession for qualifying patients through a clinical trial program at the University of Alabama.
 But the state doesn't carve out any legal protections for production or distribution.
 In the six states without CBD laws or medical marijuana laws, CBD remains a drug that's punishable, in theory, by arrest.

 However, it seems to be an extremely low priority for most law enforcement agencies.
 There are only a few instances of anyone being arrested for CBD oil sales.
 And there have been no examples of arrest for simple possession.

 CBD Is Considered Illegal By The DEA

 Even in those states with CBD legal protections, the substance is considered federally illegal by the DEA.
 Only six states—Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia still consider every part of the cannabis plant, including CBD, to be illegal.
 Most states with CBD-only laws allow possession, but do not allow licensed dispensaries, home cultivation, or any other supply infrastructure.
 In other words, registered patients can have it and use it but can't legally obtain it.

 In Georgia, for example, the legislature passed a law in 2015 that legalized possession of up to 20 ounces of CBD for patients with qualifying conditions like seizure disorders and multiple sclerosis.
 The law does not, however, set up any supply infrastructure; there are no licensed dispensaries or producers.
 Recently, the Georgia legislature passed a compromise law that includes Alzheimer's disease, AIDS, autism, epidermolysis bullosa, peripheral neuropathy, and Tourette's syndrome in the list of conditions that can be treated by CBD as long as that CBD oil has no more than 5 percent THC.